 Although similar, they also have their differences.
 Birds can actually fly backward, pretty fascinating, isn’t it?
 Read to know which bird can fly backwards.

 How Do Birds Fly?

-When a bird is flying, their wings are flat so that the air flows easily around it in the direction the animal flies (like your hand cutting through the water or air).
+When a bird is flying, its wings are flat so that the air flows easily around it in the direction the animal flies (like your hand cutting through the water or air).
 However, something special and tricky happens here.
 As the air flows over the wing, the air flows faster over the top than the bottom because the wing is slightly curved on top.

-This means there will be more air on the bottom side, because the air is moving more slowly.
+This means there will be more air on the bottom side because the air is moving more slowly.
 When there is more air on the bottom that leads to a push and since the push happens against that wide flat part of the wing, this push lifts the animal.
 So a bird wing slices in the air in the forward direction and gets pushed up from below; the net result is a flying bird.

 Birds possess powerful muscles in their wings, along with feathers and bones, that make them adapted for flight.
-By beating their wings, birds generate force to take off and propel them forward.
+By beating their wings, birds generate force to take off and propel themselves forward.
 With their aerodynamic design, they can glide, hover, dive, and swoop through the air in dizzying patterns.
 Several birds with exceptionally strong wing muscles can fly for extended periods of time or at very fast speeds.
 While most birds possess strong muscles to pull their wings down, few have muscles that are equally suited to pulling their wings back up.
 This discrepancy prevents most birds from flying backward.